Mannix1994/SfSNet-Python/README.md

 * Implement functions/*.m in functions.py
 * move some constant variables to config.py

-Note: create_mask_fiducial still have some problem, but it don't used in _test_SfSNet.py.

 If there are bugs in _test_SfSNet.py, please open a issue.

 # Dependencies